Steve-adeniyi/Patient_Readmission_Analysis/README.md

  - Preventive care strategies should focus on critical-risk groups: seniors, patients with 3+ prior admissions, and those with severe diagnoses.

  - Monitoring blood pressure and sugar levels can help reduce readmission rates

+## 🛠️ Tools Used:
+🧠 Miro — Used for workflow design

+📊 Excel — Used for data cleaning, exploration, and preliminary analysis

+❄️ Snowflake — Used for data storage, querying, and analytical processing

+🎨 Canva — Used for presentation materials